Founded as North Country Children’s Clinic in 1971

 October 1993 NCCC added Mental Health services in Watertown.
 A part-time clinical psychologist integrated the mental health services into the NCCC Pediatric Medical Program.

-December 1993 NCCC opened its first school-based primary care clinic at North Elementary School in the Watertown City School District.
+December 1993 NCCC opened its first School-Based Health Center at North Elementary School in the Watertown City School District.
 Children from the other five elementary schools in the district also used that new service, transportation being available via a van provided by the City School District.

 1995 Children from 4-6th grades became eligible for care at the North Elementary site.
 The NYS Primary Care Initiative Grant, in-kind donations from the Watertown City School district, and private donations provided start-up funds for this program.